swiss-transplant-cohort-study/3LC-user-manual/docs/source/patient2.rst

 .. image:: AdminData.png

 Once this is filled in, please proceed by clicking "Save and add Cons".
 A STSC Patient ID will be automatically generated once the Adminstrative data is saved.

+.. tip:: The date of birth can be also manually typed.

 .. tip:: When selecting the date of birth, if you click on the "Month", a month view appears.
 If you further click on the year, a year view appears.
 This will help you navigating through time and selecting the right date of birth more easily.